What | How | Who | Jobs | Contact | More

 Software that is published under a license that reserves to its copyright holder the right of sharing the software or derivative work.

-Open-source software
+open-source software

 Software for which the customer is given permission to consult the source code.
-This does not necessarily mean Free Software.
+This does not necessarily mean free software.

 Software that is published by its copyright holder under a license that permits and encourages sharing of the software or derivative work.

-Do not mix up Free Software with freeware (a proprietary software work that is distributed without fee).
+Do not mix up free software with freeware (a proprietary software work that is distributed without fee).

 Sustainably Free Software